trigaten/Learn_Prompting/docs/basics/generated_knowledge.md

-The generated knowledge approach(@liu2021generated) asks the LLM to generate potentially useful information about the input before generating a response.
+The generated knowledge approach(@liu2021generated) asks the LLM to generate potentially useful information about the question before generating a response.
 This approach is composed of two intermediate steps, knowledge generation and knolwedge intregration.